a-mellor/CV/README.md

 A former underwriter turned web developer, who has just graduated from an intensive 16 week web development boot-camp at [Makers Academy](www.makersacademy.com/).

-Previously working in alternative business finance, I became interested in coding a year ago and spent a lot of time using online learning resources (Code Academy and EdX), but not getting as far as I'd like.
+Previously working for a FinTech offering alternative business finance, I became interested in coding a year ago and spent a lot of time using online learning resources (Code Academy and EdX), but not getting as far as I'd like.
 I was lacking the ability to apply what I was learning.
 To be able to be become a developer I had to fully commit to coding, which lead to successfully gaining a place at Makers Academy.

 Makers Academy is more than just a place that teaches you how to code, during my time I leant how to learn, providing me with the skills needed to quickly overcome new challenges such as tackling new languages and frameworks.